glfw/glfw.github.io/faq.md

 Currently, GLFW supports Windows (XP and later), macOS (10.7 Lion and later) and Unix-like operating systems with the X Window System, such as Linux, FreeBSD and Cygwin.
-Support for Wayland and Mir is available but not yet feature complete.
+Support for Wayland is available but not yet feature complete.

 GLFW is designed to be as portable as possible, and the code has been written with portability in mind.